Safety Tools

 Patrick O’Leary’s CATS (Concept, Aim, Tone, Subject Matter) is also called out in the rulebook as an excellent method of setting expectations at the table.
 Especially when playing with a new group of players, it’s very useful to make sure everyone is on the same page about what kind of game you’re going to play before you start to play.

-The use of an X-Card, developed by John Stavropoulos, is another excellent safetly tool that works well with Fearful Ends.
+The use of an X-Card, developed by John Stavropoulos, is another excellent safety tool that works well with Fearful Ends.
 X-Card allows players to quickly identify and circumvent objectionable content on the fly as it comes up in the course of play.

 Another check-in style that can be used prior to play is to ask each player to define their personal Lines and Veils.
 Originally coined by Ron Edwards and further developed by the indie gaming community, this system allows input from each player to define both hard limits of what content they would find unacceptable, as well as softer limits of content that can be referred to indirectly but should not be explicitly included in play.